alef-thallys/CodeWars/README.md

 # CodeWars
-here is the description and solution of some codewars challenges
+Here is the description and solution of some codewars challenges